f1tenth/f1tenth_doc/getting_started/software_setup/software_combine.rst

 .. _doc_software_combine:

-3. Connecting the Pit/Host and the TX2
+3. Connecting the Pit/Host and the NX
 =======================================
 **Equipment Used:**
 	* Pit/Host laptop/computer running Ubuntu 16.04 or 18.04